Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

 To complete the ETIAS registration process for Canadians, applicants are required to complete an online form.

-Unlike many visa applications, there is no need to provide paperwork in person at an embassy or consulate, nor attend an interview.
+Unlike when applying for many visas, there is no need to provide paperwork in person at an embassy or consulate, nor attend an interview.
 Instead, just a few basic personal details and passport information is requested, including:

 - Full name as it appears of the passport